-Our priority deadline for scholarships and awards is March 1.
-If you miss the deadline, you will still be considered for all financial aid available, but you run the risk of missing some opportunities.
+Bethany College’s priority deadline for financial aid is April 1.
+If you miss the deadline, you will still be considered for all financial aid available, but you may miss some opportunities.

 What is the difference between merit awards and need-based aid?

 Merit awards are based on a student’s talents and/or achievements and are available at Bethany in the areas of academics, servant leadership, athletics, and fine arts.
 A family’s ability to pay is not factored in when these are awarded.

 Need-based aid is awarded to admitted students based solely on ability to pay as determined by the FAFSA.

 Students are asked to complete the FAFSA.
 Our school code is 001904.